NENUKORAH/School_District_Analysis./README.md

 From the above screen shot, we can clearly see the decline in the ranking of Thomas High school.

+The image below shows the ranking when we use only information for the 10th to 12th graders for Thomas High School ;

 ### Top 5 performing schools based on Overall Passing Rate;

 We performed an analysis to see the performance of the schools using only score information of 10th to 12th graders.